earthlab/earthlab.github.io/_posts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab02-create-fork.md

 ## How to Fork a Repo

-You can fork any repo at
-any time by clicking the fork button in the upper right hand corner on github.com.
+You can fork any repo by clicking the fork button in the upper right hand corner of a repo page.

  <figure>
 	<a href="{{ site.url }}/images/workshops/version-control/githubguides-bootcamp-fork.png">